-In addition, WWF and the Institute of Food Technologists (Global Food Traceability Center) — the two NGOs responsible for organizing and facilitating the GDST — also hold seats on the Steering Committee.
+In addition, World Wildlife Fund (WWF) and the Institute of Food Technologists (Global Food Traceability Center) — the two NGOs responsible for organizing and facilitating the GDST — also hold seats on the Steering Committee.
 The Steering Committee is co-chaired by the representatives of Metro AG and WWF.

 The composition of the Steering Committee reflects the diversity and strength of the GDST itself, including members from Asia, Europe, and the Americas, and from across the seafood supply chain.
 Industry actors joining and endorsing the GDST now include over 60 companies, representing seafood production valued in excess of USD $35 billion per year.